250 S California Ave

 Cauliflower Amandine ($26) is the vegan or vegetarian dish.
 Nice presentation and curry flavor.
 Not amazing like the other dishes.

 Rocky Road Ice Cream ($4) was house made and great.
 One large scoop of eggless, strong chocolate ice cream.
-Not present in Summer 2019.
+Not present in Summer 2019 or 2020.

 Cookies ($6) with brown butter were decadent.